openstack/magnum/doc/source/userguide.rst

     key.pem

 You can now use the native client to interact with the COE.
-The variables and artifacts are unique to the bay.
+The variables and artifacts are unique to the cluster.

 The parameters for 'bay-config' are as follows: